leo007-htun/Object_Detection_Model_Deployment/myFlaskapp/README.md

     $ sudo docker run -p 127.0.0.1:5000:5000 flask/last

-    2) docker compose : for docker compose, we don't necessarily need to docker build seperately, since 'docker compose' will build 'flask app' service, a Docker image from the current directory and exposes port 5000, the 'Dockerbuild' file inside will be build by 'docker compose up' with 'build: .' line.
-The tf-serving service uses the tensorflow/serving:latest-gpu image, which provides TensorFlow Serving with GPU support.
-It exposes port 8500 and sets the MODEL_NAME environment variable to "od".
-It also mounts the /home/msc1/Desktop/Labs/Semester_2/7147COMP/Week_8_f/myFlaskapp/saved_model/ directory on the host to the /models/od directory in the container, which allows TensorFlow Serving to serve the saved model stored in that directory.
+## 2) docker compose

+for docker compose, we don't necessarily need to docker build seperately,

+since ``docker compose`` will build ``flask app`` service,

+a Docker image from the current directory will expose port 5000,

+the ``Dockerbuild`` file inside will be build by ``docker compose up`` with ``build: .`` line.

+The tf-serving service uses the ``tensorflow/serving:latest-gpu`` image, which provides TensorFlow Serving with GPU support.

+It exposes port ``8500`` and sets the MODEL_NAME environment variable to ``od``.

+It also mounts the ``/home/msc1/Desktop/Labs/Semester_2/7147COMP/Week_8_f/myFlaskapp/saved_model/`` directory on the host to the ``/models/od`` directory in the container,

+which allows TensorFlow Serving to serve the saved model stored in that directory.

-        nagivate to directory where 'docker-compose.yml' exists
+Nagivate to directory where ``docker-compose.yml`` exists

     $ cd [..your home directory..]/Week_8_f/myFlaskapp/

     $ sudo docker compose up

 sometimes it won't build the necessary files, in that case run

     $ sudo docker compose up --build

 when you want to stop and remove containers,

     $ sudo docker compose down

 "DOCKER IS AMAZING INDEED!!!"

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------